 For a simple piece like one of my little ornaments, the cutting could take me just a couple of minutes.
 For my larger pieces like the anatomical heart, it takes well over 40–50 hours.
 But I don’t usually time myself.

 In terms of process, when I first started I would draw the designs and then cut them out.
 As I’ve developed confidence in being a paper cutting artist, I try to do all of my designs, especially my new designs, completely freehand cut.
-It creates a more whimsical aesthetic than you’d get with all straight lines and perfect fonts and things like that.
+It creates a more whimsical aesthetic than you’d get with all straight lines and perfect fonts.

 What are some of your sources of inspiration?
 Do you ever check out historical paper cuttings or other contemporary paper cut artists’ work?

 I have definitely researched historical paper cutting and looked into other artists that inspire me, but I try not to confine my inspiration to just paper cutting; I find that I’m inspired by many different types of artwork, and that helps me form unique new ideas.

 I also get really inspired by my own maker community.
 I have a studio in an industrial building in the West End of Toronto that I share with another local maker.
 We host monthly meetings with other Toronto creatives; that’s been really helpful and inspiring, brainstorming and developing ideas together and keeping each other on track.

 Your pieces range from really sweet and sentimental to cheekier items, like the raccoon and trash can ornament set.
 Which approach is closer to your personal style?